 We were very glad to transit with or friends first because it gave us a taste of what the transit would be like for us.
 And because our configuration ended up being different from Blanchette’s, it was a slightly different experience.

 Blanchette went through all the locks rafted up.
 That meant that two line handlers on each boat really had to be paying attention and properly paying out the lines.

 While you are being a line handler, you can expect to have a place to sleep during your one night on the transit, and you can expect to be feed over the two days.

-The day before our transit, Roy came by with our rented lines and fenders.
+The day before sailing the Panama Canal, Roy came by with our rented lines and fenders.
 We sent out a link to the webcams so that friends and family all over the world could watch our transit.

 We had four friends fly in to join us for our transit.
 Hans, another Helia owner who we originally met in Miami flew in from Brazil.
 One of my best friends, Sara, flew in with her friends Trevor and David from New York.
 They were such troopers!
 Everyone was very easy going and self-entertaining.
 There was definitely a high excitement level on the boat, as everyone was just excited to be here and participating in such a momentous event.

 The day of the transit we departed Shelter Bay at 3:20 pm to head over to the Flatts Anchorage.
 While small boats can anchor here anytime, most chose not to due to safety concerns and lack of amenities.
 As soon as we anchored I got dinner ready.
 I cooked chicken curry, and when our adviser, Carlos, arrived at 5:15, we all sat down to have dinner.
 Carlos has been an adviser for a long time, and he advised Honeymoon when they went through!